 This page contained some of the companies that had subscribers to www.eventid.net between 2001-2009.
 Due to abuse, the page content has been removed on Feb 23, 2017.
 If you wish to receive the content of the page prior to Feb 23, 2017, please email us at email@example.com along with a reason for this request.

 The information in the page was used by Brian Krebs in one of his blog posts to imply that a vast majority of the organizations from which our subscribers come have been affected by the attack against our EvLog software between Apr 9-26 2015 and we somehow managed to hide this "major breach" by "burying" the breach notice in our website.
-The security notice was posted on the EvLog homepage and it can still be found there.
+The security notice was posted on the EvLog homepage and kept there until March 2018.
 Mr. Krebs was not happy that we only had a notice, he expected a big press announcement, with the news that the vast majority of of banks, universities, financial institutions, military organizations and government institutions were fully compromised by our little log analysis utility between Apr 9-15, 2105.
 Reading the post and its sensational claims, one may think that this could be the largest breach in history.
 As ridiculous as it may sound, many took his words for granted, not bothering to think about it.

 As far as we know none of these companies that were listed with subscribers have been affected.
 None of them reported any breach, contacted us or RSA.
 Most would be bound by their security policies to make a breach public.
 EvLog was compromised for 2 weeks in April 2015.
 This list was with subscribers (not EvLog users) between 2001-2009, EvLog 3 was released in 2015.
 The typical subscription to www.eventid.net lasts between 1 and 3 years.
 We built EvLog hoping that it will bring an increase in subscriptions but that has not been the case as most of the users of our site are only interested in the Windows event logs troubleshooting information and nothing else.